geersch/nestjs-getting-started/docs/05-authentication.md

 yarn add @nestjs/jwt
 ```

 We need to register and configure the `JwtModule`, but before we do this, let's transform the `AuthenticationModule` into a dynamic module.
 With static module binding (`@Module()` decorator) you cannot configure how the module is configured.
-Suppose we want to pass some configuration when importing a module to customize its behaviour.
-That's where dynamic modules come in to play.
+Suppose we want to pass some configuration when importing a module to customize its behavior.
+That's where dynamic modules come into play.
 It's very simple, instead of passing the module's metadata via the `@Module()` decorator we provide a static method on the module that returns a `DynamicModule` instance.
-The properties of this instance are identical to the metadata passed to the `@Module()` decorator, but now we are able to pass an options object to the static function in order to tweak the module's behaviour.
+The properties of this instance are identical to the metadata passed to the `@Module()` decorator, but now we can pass an options object to the static function to tweak the module's behavior.
 Let's take a look at our refactored `AuthenticationModule`.

 ```ts
 import { DynamicModule, Module } from '@nestjs/common';